tgherzog/wbgapi/README.md

     ENF.CONT.COEN.COST.ZS                              Enforcing contracts: Cost (% of claim) ...

 Most functions also accept a `db` parameter to specify the database as an argument.
+This option will override the global option.

 ### Custom Dimensions ###